 8. Chaste tree berry (vitex agnus castus)

-This ironically-named herb is used to support women’s reproductive health (specifically, it supports a regular menstrual cycle), notes a study published in the Journal of the Canadian Chiropractic Association.
+This ironically-named herb can be used to support women’s reproductive health (specifically, it supports a regular menstrual cycle), according a study in the Journal of the Canadian Chiropractic Association.

 The study showed that women had a decrease in the number of heavy bleeding days they experienced after using the extract.